Boshin War

 However, military movements by imperial forces, partisan violence in Edo, and an imperial decree promoted by Satsuma and Chōshū abolishing the House of Tokugawa led Yoshinobu to launch a military campaign to seize the emperor's court in Kyoto.
 The military tide rapidly turned in favour of the smaller but relatively modernized Imperial faction, and, after a series of battles culminating in the surrender of Edo, Yoshinobu personally surrendered.
 Those loyal to the Tokugawa shōgun retreated to northern Honshū and later to Hokkaido, where they founded the Republic of Ezo.
 The defeat at the Battle of Hakodate broke this last holdout and left the Emperor as the de facto supreme ruler throughout the whole of Japan, completing the military phase of the Meiji Restoration.

 Around 69,000 men were mobilized during the conflict, and of these about 8,200 were killed.
 In the end, the victorious Imperial faction abandoned its objective of expelling foreigners from Japan and instead adopted a policy of continued modernization with an eye to the eventual renegotiation of the unequal treaties with the Western powers.
 Due to the persistence of Saigō Takamori, a prominent leader of the Imperial faction, the Tokugawa loyalists were shown clemency, and many former shogunate leaders and samurai were later given positions of responsibility under the new government.

 When the Boshin War began, Japan was already modernizing, following the same course of advancement as that of the industrialized Western nations.
 Since Western nations, especially the United Kingdom and France, were deeply involved in the country's politics, the installation of Imperial power added more turbulence to the conflict.
 Over time, the war was romanticized as a "bloodless revolution", as the number of casualties was small relative to the size of Japan's population.
 However, conflicts soon emerged between the western samurai and the modernists in the Imperial faction, which led to the bloodier Satsuma Rebellion nine years later.

 Etymology

 Boshin (戊辰) is the designation for the fifth year of a sexagenary cycle in traditional East Asian calendars.
-Although the war lasted for over a year, Boshin refers to the year that the war started in.
+Although the war lasted for over a year, Boshin refers to the year in which the war started.
 The characters 戊辰 can also be read as Hepburn in Japanese, literally "Elder Brother of Earth-Dragon".
 In Chinese, it translates as "Yang Earth Dragon", which is associated with that particular year in the sexagenary cycle.
 The war started in the fourth year of the Keiō era, which also became the first year of the Meiji era in October of that year, and ended in the second year of the Meiji era.